servo/html5ever/README.md

 html5ever is an HTML parser developed as part of the [Servo][] project.

 It can parse and serialize HTML according to the [WHATWG](https://whatwg.org/) specs (aka "HTML5").
-There are some omissions at present, most of which are documented [in the bug tracker][].  html5ever passes all tokenizer tests from [html5lib-tests][], and most tree builder tests outside of the unimplemented features.
-The goal is to pass all html5lib tests, and also provide all hooks needed by a production web browser, e.g. `document.write`.
+However, there are some differences in the actual behavior currently, most of which are documented [in the bug tracker][].  html5ever passes all tokenizer tests from [html5lib-tests][], with most tree builder tests outside of the unimplemented features.
+The goal is to pass all html5lib tests, while also providing all hooks needed by a production web browser, e.g. `document.write`.

-Note that the HTML syntax is a language almost, but not quite, entirely unlike XML.
-For correct parsing of XHTML, use an XML parser.
-(That said, many XHTML documents in the wild are serialized in an HTML-compatible form.)
+Note that the HTML syntax is very similar to XML.
+For correct parsing of XHTML, use an XML parser (That said, many XHTML documents in the wild are serialized in an HTML-compatible form).

-html5ever is written in [Rust][], so it avoids the most notorious security problems from C, but has performance similar to a parser written in C.  You can call html5ever as if it were a C library, without pulling in a garbage collector or other heavy runtime requirements.
+html5ever is written in [Rust][], therefore it avoids the notorious security problems that come along with using C.  However, Rust makes the library come with the high-grade performance you would expect from an html parser written in C.  html5ever is basically a C html parser, but without needing a garbage collector or other heavy runtime processes.

 ## Getting started in Rust